Compressed air dryer: Deliquescent dryer

 Deliquescent dryers typically consist of a pressure vessel filled with a hygroscopic medium that has a high affinity for water vapor.
 Practically speaking, these dryers are typically a large pressure vessel that is filled with salt crystals.

 Schematic representation of a deliquescent compressed air dryer.

 When water vapor comes in contact with the salt, it attaches and dissolves the media, or deliquesces.
 As liquid water builds on the salt crystals, brine is formed, which drains down and collects in the bottom of the vessel.
 Periodically, the brine must be drained and similarly, the media must be refilled.
-Typically, deliquescent dryers will produce a dew point suppression of 10 °C to 14 °C (18 °F to 25 °F).
+Typically, deliquescent dryers will produce a dew point suppression of 10 to 14 C-change.

 On the plus side, these dryers are very simple, have no moving parts and do not require electrical power.
-However, they do not perform well with high temperature air streams and/or in high ambient temperatures.
+However, they do not perform well with high temperature air streams or in high ambient temperatures.
 They are disproportionately large units which are filled with a corrosive substance.
 Their size and corrosive nature can present problems with any system that uses them.
 Because of this, these dryers are typically used only in specialty applications.
 Common applications often involve remote, hazardous, or mobile work sites.
 Deliquescent dryers are used for removing water vapor from compressed air, natural gas, and waste gases such as landfill gas and digester gas.